Winterupdated 1 week ago

 Snoqualmie Region

-• Palouse to Cascades Trail - Lake Keechelus: A December 21st report confirmed this section of the trail is open and groomed for cross-country skiing as far as Lost Lake road.
-This is a great option for a flatter, more accessible ski near Snoqualmie Pass.
+• Palouse to Cascades Trail - Lake Keechelus: This section of the historic trail, accessible from Hyak, is groomed for cross-country skiing.
+A December 21st report confirmed it was open and groomed as far as Lost Lake Road, offering a flatter, more accessible route.

 South Cascades